 In March of 2012 Blue Cross Blue Shield of Tennessee agreed to pay $1.5 million

 to settle HIPAA violations after 57 unencrypted hard drives containing protected health information (PHI) were stolen.
 E-waste can contain PHI.
 Controls need to be in place to manage access and provide high assurance PHI data is securely destroyed when heath care industry technology is retired.

-Regardless of your industry’s categorization, companies in every industry must care about the emerging regulatory compliance paradigm shift away from industry regulation and towards data regulation.
+Regardless of your industry’s categorization, companies in every industry must care about the regulatory compliance paradigm shift away from industry regulation and towards data regulation.

 General Data Protection Regulation (GDPR

 ) is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union.
 GDPR compliance was enforced starting May 2018.

 Any company that stores or processes personal information about EU citizens within EU states must comply with the GDPR, even if they do not have a business presence within the EU.

 The data protected under GDPR is remarkably unspecific.
 Companies that do not interact with GDPR data are in the extreme minority.

 Furthermore, the penalties for GDPR non-compliance are designed to hit hard.
 Simply paying the fines to skirt around compliance is not an option when penalties can be up to 20 million Euros or 4% of “global annual turnover” (whichever is greater).

-As of May 2018, regulated data will reside on the majority of corporate devices.
+As of May 2018, regulated data resides on the majority of corporate devices.
 Maintaining high assurance of data security on all corporate devices—at every stage of the IT lifecycle-- is imperative.